Books – Political Studies

 A Life in Politics

 Howard Pawley, former Premier of Manitoba (1981-88), led the province during one of the most turbulent periods in its history.
-In Keep True, Pawley takes us into the inner workings of his government during this controversial period.
-He gives us a vivid play-by-play of the events, acknowledging what went right and what went wrong, while putting it all into a contemporary context.
-Along the way, he offers insight on campaign management, choosing a cabinet, appointing public servants, and leading by consensus, while describing how the principles of Canadian agrarian socialism shaped his political vision.
+In Keep True he gives us a vivid play-by-play of the events, acknowledging what went right and what went wrong, while putting it all into a contemporary context.

 Manitoba Politics and Government